The Complete Vegan Food Guide to South Korea (2026)

 Hours: Daily 11:30am–11pm

-Check out our complete 14 Day South Korea Itinerary covering Seoul, Gyeongju, Busan, and Jeju—with detailed daily plans, transport info, and accommodation recommendations perfect for plant-based travellers.
+Check out our complete 14-day South Korea itinerary covering Seoul, Gyeongju, Busan and Jeju — with daily plans, transport info and accommodation recommendations perfect for plant-based travellers.
+For getting online, see the best eSIM for South Korea guide too.

 📝 Communication

-- Translation cards – “I’m vegan” in Korean (print our free PDF!)
+• Translation card — “I’m vegan” in Korean

-- Small notebook – Write down restaurant names in Korean
+• Small notebook — write restaurant names in Korean

-- Screenshot favourite phrases – Works when data is slow
+• Screenshot key phrases — works when data is slow

 💡 Pro packer tip: Keep vegan snacks (protein bars, nuts) in your daypack at all times, especially for long days in Jeju where restaurants are spread out.
 I learned this the hard way after getting stuck on a bus for 3 hours!